 Starbucks will eliminate all plastic straws from its stores around the world by 2020.
 See article below for more information:

 Brooklyn Roasting Company Reduces Your Environmental Impact One Cup at a Time

 The Faculty Student Association (FSA) and CulinArt are proud to serve coffee from the Brooklyn Roasting Company (BRC), which supports sustainable, environmentally friendly farming and trade practices that provide tangible benefits for farmers and other workers all along the coffee supply chain.

 Root to Stem

-Throughout the semester, Root to Stem meals are offered at our Dine-In locations and are educated on the ways you can eat each and every part of most fruits and vegetables.
+Throughout the semester, Root to Stem meals are offered at our Meal Swipe locations and are educated on the ways you can eat each and every part of most fruits and vegetables.